conradoalexsander/quote-api-nodejs/README.md

 * []() Node.js
 * []() Express

-## <h2 id="about-the-project">:heavy_check_mark: Project Requirements </h2>
+## <h2 id="project-requirements">:heavy_check_mark: Project Requirements </h2>

-- [] You’ve been given some starter code in the form of a front-end site and some Express.js boilerplate.
+- [ ] You’ve been given some starter code in the form of a front-end site and some Express.js boilerplate.
 You’ll use this to build several route handlers to serve up interesting quotes.
 As you build out your app, test out the functionality either using our front-end or with a tool like Postman.
 Make sure to re-run node server.js as you make changes to the server, and visit localhost:4001 in the browser to interact with the front-end.

 As you work, your server at any point with Ctrl + C in the terminal, and then restart it to see new changes in its behavior.